-1. Telephone:
+1. Telecommunications:

-The Campus main telephone feeder originates at 107th Avenue and enters into the cable plant located at the PC Building.
+The Campus main telecommunications feeder originates at 107th Avenue and enters the cable plant located at the PC Building.
 A second communications feeder has been provided from 117th Ave to provide a redundant loop.
-The cable plant also provides the voice communications via a new Voice over Internet Protocol (VoIP) system.
+The cable plant, isowned, operated, maintained, and managed by the University also provides the voice communications via a new Voice over Internet Protocol (VoIP) system.

-A single communication feeder provides service to the campus with no redundancy.
-If the main communication feeder is interrupted, the entire campus will lose voiceand data service.
-The cable plant, located at the Academic Two building, is owned, operated, maintained and managed by the University and provides the voice communications via a new Voice over Internet Protocol (VoIP) system.
+A single telecommunications feeder provides service to the campus with no redundancy.
+If the main communication feeder is interrupted, the entire campus will lose voice and data service.
+The cable plant, located at the Academic Two building, is owned, operated, maintained, and managed by the University and provides the voice communications via a new Voice over Internet Protocol (VoIP) system.